daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 float _DepthStrength;
 ~~~

-Continuing on below the code we wrote for colour-based edge detection, we'll sample the depth texture using the same four sampling points.
+Continuing below the code we wrote for colour-based edge detection, we'll sample the depth texture using the same four sampling points.
 We can sample from this texture like any other and grab just the red channel value because the image is greyscale and all we need is a single `float` to represent depth.

 ~~~glsl
 float depth0 = tex2D(_CameraDepthTexture, leftUV).r;